Cyclorana occidentalis

 Description

 A large species of frog that can reach up to 11 cm in body length.
 It has a yellow-brown or yellow-orange back, with darker yellow and grey specks.
 The sides are cream-coloured.
 The belly is white.
 The pupil is horizontal, and the iris is gold.
 Fingers are unwebbed and toes are fully webbed, both without discs.
 It has the amazing ability to live underground for years in a burrow without water, creating a water-holding cocoon of skin around its body to prevent it from drying out.
-This frog became a new species in 2017 after originally being identified as the western form of Cyclornana platycephala.
+This frog became a new species in 2017 after originally being identified as the western form of Cyclorana platycephala.

 Breeding Biology